Reishandy/RMMZ-TextInput/README.md

 ## A Text Input Plugin for RPG Maker MZ

-A feature-rich multi-line text input system that works on both desktop and mobile devices.
+A simple multi-line text input system that works on both desktop and mobile devices with keyboard and touch support.

 ![Showcase](showcase.png)